PillowD/autohotkey/README.md

 v2_type for string function array and object.ahk ; use type to see what class name is working code

 v2_variadic_function_concatenate_words.ahk ;  function without a fixed number of parameters working code

+v2_vercompare_two strings.ahk ;  compare two strings to see if they match.
+0 = match, -1 = no match

 v2_winmove resizing and moving folders ; working code